AL333Z/fp-in-industry/presentation.md

 - Describes an effectful computation, just like `IO`
 - Pull-based,  a consumer pulls its values by repeatedly performing one pull step at a time
-- Simplify the way we write concurrent consumers
+- Simplify the way we write concurrent streaming consumers

 ---